 What Is Climate Engineering?

-Climate engineering (CE), also known as geoengineering or climate intervention, is generally defined as the deliberate intervention in Earth systems to counteract climate change.
-Climate engineering remains hypothetical at this point; while research is underway on the science, governance, and ethics of climate engineering, there are currently no efforts to engineer the climate.
+Climate engineering , also known as geoengineering or climate intervention, is generally defined as large-scale deliberate intervention in Earth systems to counteract climate change.

 What Is Solar Geoengineering?

-Carbon dioxide removal (CDR) would remove carbon dioxide from the atmosphere and lock it away for decades, centuries, or millennia.
-This could permanently reduce or even reverse global warming, although CDR is too slow-acting and expensive to make a significant long-term difference unless humanity dramatically reduces its greenhouse gas emissions.
+Carbon removal (CR), also known as carbon dioxide removal (CDR) or greenhouse gas removal (GGR), would remove carbon dioxide and potentially other greenhouse gases from the atmosphere and lock it away for decades, centuries, or millennia.
+This could permanently reduce or even reverse global warming, although CDR is too slow-acting and expensive to make a significant long-term difference unless humanity also reduces its greenhouse gas emissions dramatically.
 Technologies for implementing CDR are sometimes called negative emissions technologies (NETs).
 Some prominent ideas for NETs include planting massive new forests (afforestation), capturing and sequestering carbon from biomass-fired power plants (bioenergy with CCS or BECCS), spreading crushed rocks over land or the surface of the sea to absorb carbon dioxide from the air or water (enhanced weathering), and building machines that would suck carbon dioxide directly out of the atmosphere and bury it (direct air capture).
-Similar methods for capturing and storing other greenhouse gases, such as methane, are known as greenhouse gas removal.

 What Role Might Climate Engineering Play in Climate Policy?